-In this deliverable we investigated the idea of closely embedding crowdsourcing techniques into ontology engineering.
-Through an analysis of previous works using crowdsourcing for ontology engineering, we concluded that a set of basic crowdsourcing tasks are repeatedly used to achieve a range of ontology engineering processes across various stages of the ontology lifecycle.
+In this deliverable (D3.1 V2) we investigated the idea of closely embedding crowdsourcing techniques into ontology engineering.
+Through an analysis of previous work using crowd-sourcing for ontology engineering, we concluded that a set of basic crowdsourcing tasks are repeatedly employed to achieve a range of ontology engineering processes across various stages of the ontology life-cycle.
 We then presented a novel tool, a Protégé plugin, that allows ontology engineers to use these basic crowdsourcing tasks from within their ontology engineering working context in Protégé.

+Our evaluation focused on assessing the concept of the crowdsourcing plugin.
+Although we plan to make use of the uComp platform, this particular evaluation forwarded all tasks directly to CrowdFlower and therefore is not influenced by the particularities of the uComp framework.
+As a first evaluation of the plugin, we focused on small-scale ontologies.
 An evaluation of the plugin in an ontology engineering scenario where automatically learned ontologies in two different domains are assessed for domain relevance and subsumption correctness, revealed that the use of the plugin reduced overall project costs, lowered the time spent by the ontology engineer (without extending the time of the overall tasks to over 4 hours) and returned good quality data that was in high agreement with ontology engineers.
-Finally, our evaluators have provided positive feedback about the usability of the plugin.
+Finally, our evaluators provided positive feedback about the usability of the plugin.